FREE SHIPPING on orders of $85 or more

 The Welsh have an extremely large amount of spelling variations of their native surnames to their credit.
 The earliest explanation for the preponderance of spelling variations is that when Welsh surnames were in Welsh and accordingly were difficult to translate into English.
 It was therefore up to the priest or the scribe taking the official records to determine how the spoken name was to be made literal.
 As time progressed, the old Brythonic names of Wales were recorded in English, which was especially problematic since the English language had extreme difficulty recording the highly inflected sounds of Cymraeg.
 Spelling variations were, however, also carried out according to an individual's design: a branch loyalty within the family, a religious adherence, or even patriotic affiliations could be indicated by spelling variations of one's name.
 The spelling variations of the name Clift have included Cliffe, Cliff, Clive, Cleeves, Cleave, Cleaves and many more.

-More information is included under the topic Early Clift Notables in all our PDF Extended History products.
+More information is included under the topic Early Clift Notables in all our PDF Extended History products and printed products wherever possible.

 During the latter half of the 19th and the beginning of the 20th century, the people of Wales journeyed to North America to find a new life.
 They made major contributions to the arts, industry and commerce of both Canada and the United States, and added a rich cultural heritage to their newly adopted societies.
 A look at the immigration and passenger lists has shown a number of people bearing the name Clift:

-Clift Settlers in the United States in the 17th Century
+Clift Settlers in United States in the 17th Century

-Clift Settlers in the United States in the 18th Century
+Clift Settlers in United States in the 18th Century

-Clift Settlers in the United States in the 19th Century
+Clift Settlers in United States in the 19th Century

-Clift Settlers in the United States in the 20th Century
+Clift Settlers in United States in the 20th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.